 TLmag: You started your career as a painter but soon began working with many different mediums.
 Do you think of yourself as a multimedia artist?

-Alessandro Roma: I don’t think the word ‘multimedia’ fits my practice.
+Alessandro Roma (AR): I don’t think the word ‘multimedia’ fits my practice.
 In the last few years, I have moved from painting to ceramic sculpture, using fabrics to making artist’s books.
 All these transitions have had a pictorial approach.
 I never distanced myself from painting, even when I used ceramic sculpture or collage.

 AR: My work is a continuous movement back and forth.
-It is continuous research into the sensations, emotions, and pleasures that images can generate.
+It is a continuous research into the sensations, emotions and pleasures that images can generate.
 I collect fragments and memories and try to assemble them by giving them a shape.
 Perhaps the collage practice has been the push to approach three-dimensionality.
 Things have changed but I cannot explain how, because it is an ongoing exchange between the characteristics of the medium and what I want to achieve.
 In many cases, it is the material that guides me.

 TLmag: You called your works “inner landscapes;” In what sense?

 AR: I used this definition to emphasize the distance from the landscape that we normally see.
 My attention to the landscape is something that happens through memory and dreams, it is experiencing the landscape.